francopasut/academic/content/en/post/latex-pdf-link-regex/index.md

 ##   4. Explanation of the RegEx formula.

-Before analyzing the *RegEx* formula, it should be borne in mind that in the Regular Expressions embedded in Vim, round brackets allow you to define **catchgroups** which can, then, be used, with a numbering such as *"\1, \2"*, etc., for substitution elsewhere in the formula.
+Before analyzing the *RegEx* formula, you have to consider that in the Regular Expressions embedded in Vim, round brackets allow you to define **catchgroups** which can, then, be used, with a numbering such as *"\1, \2"*, etc., for substitution elsewhere in the formula.

 - The `:%s/` fragment initiates substitution on all lines of the document.
 - The `\\item fragment \(.*\.pdf\)` captures the part of the document name that **follows *\item* and ends with *.pdf*.**